Okita Sōji: Shinsengumi period

 Okita changed his name to Okita Sōji Fujiwara no Kaneyoshi some time before his departure with the Rōshigumi to Kyoto on March 26, 1863.
 However, the Rōshigumi was disbanded upon their arrival there on April 10, 1863, while the rest returned to Edo.
 Okita and several other founding members remained behind in Mibu to form the Mibu Rōshigumi, which would later be renamed as the Shinsengumi on August 18, 1863.
 Okita was the second youngest among the Shieikan members, most likely with Tōdō Heisuke being the youngest.
 His brother-in-law Okita Rintarō, also a practitioner of the Tennen Rishin-ryū, became a commander of the Shinchōgumi (the Shinsengumi's brother league in Edo.)

 Okita Sōji soon became a Fukuchō Jokin (vice-commander's assistant) of the Shinsengumi.
 He was one of the members involved in the Serizawa Kamo (one of the original commanders of the Shinsengumi) and the Uchiyama Hikojiro assassinations in 1863.

-Mediocre with the shinai, a master of the bokken/bokutou and bo staff, a fascinating trendsetter of the katana, his signature technique was named the Hyakkidou-ri (which roughly translates as "no light blade" or "unenlightened blade") or Sandanzuki (which translates as "Three Piece Thrust"), a technique that could attack one's neck, left shoulder, and right shoulder with one strike.
+While he was mediocre with the shinai, he was an advanced user of the bokken/bokutou and bo staff, and a trendsetter of the katana.
+His signature technique was named the Hyakkidou-ri (which roughly translates as "no light blade" or "unenlightened blade") or Sandanzuki (which translates as "Three Piece Thrust"), a technique that could attack one's neck, left shoulder, and right shoulder with one strike.
 (The Mumyo-ken supposedly could hit all three points simultaneously, but this is an embellishment.)
 The Mumyo-ken was his own invention and may have been derived from an invention of Hijikata's, the Hirazuki.